Kati Suominen, Founder and CEO of Nextrade Group; Technical Director of the Alliance for eTrade Development

 This question is very timely now that many governments and development organizations are working to enable MSMEs to both access financing and engage in ecommerce as a means to overcome the COVID-19 crisis.
 Fintechs have also proliferated in recent years and more is by now known about their impacts on MSMEs.
 For example , in the United States, Fintechs have helped small, unbanked and remote firms in regions deserted by banks to access working capital loans, and in Europe, Fintechs have been found to open access to finance for more remote firms, women-led firms, and for innovative firms light on collateral.

-Our new firm-level survey with over 2,000 firms in Mexico, a booming ecommerce market with a vibrant Fintech sector, seeks to pioneer in identifying whether and how Fintechs might support MSMEs that sell online.
+Our new report and firm-level survey with over 2,000 firms in Mexico, a booming ecommerce market with a vibrant Fintech sector, seeks to pioneer in identifying whether and how Fintechs might support MSMEs that sell online.
 We find that: